sthormio/progression-framework/frameworks/engineering/engineering.md

           - "Proactively identifies problems in our product or platform.
 Improves areas of the code they work on.
 Leaves things better than they found them"
       - level: 4
         criteria:
+          - "Create and maintain boilerplates"
+          - "Lectures on external and internal events"
+          - "Knows the impacts of a deploy and its dependencies or consequences"
           - "Consistently leads their squad to good outcomes from a technical perspective, ensuring appropriate engineering decisions are made to factor in technical debt, systems design and architecture"
           - "Is regularly recognised in their team and collective for highly impactful technical contributions of the highest quality"
           - "Proposes changes to technical scope to handle changing business priorities or urgency"